ev3dev/ev3dev.github.io/docs/tutorials/tacho-motors.md

 NXT and EV3 motors have an optical encoder that sends electrical pulses to the EV3 when the motor rotates.

-We call any motor that can seen feedback like this a "tacho-motor".
-Using this feedback, you have have greater control over the speed and position of the motor compared to motors that do not provide feedback.
+We call any motor that can see feedback like this a "tacho-motor".
+Using this feedback, you have greater control over the speed and position of the motor compared to motors that do not provide feedback.

 ## Identifying the Motor